jnsp/nvim-config/README.md

 ### init.vim

 `init.vim` is the configuration file of Neovim.
-It has different path with Vim.
+It has a different path from Vim.
 The config path of Neovim is `~/.config/nvim/init.vim` If you can't find this file, make it manually.